 Cross-Over Study Of Sevelamer Carbonate (Renvela®) Powder And Sevelamer Hydrochloride (Renagel®) Tablets

 Stage 5 CKD patients on hemodialysis were entered into a four-week sevelamer hydrochloride run-in period and 31 patients received, in random order, sevelamer carbonate powder and sevelamer hydrochloride tablets for four weeks each with no intervening washout.
 Study dose during the cross-over period was determined based on the sevelamer hydrochloride dose during the run-in period on a gram per gram basis.
 The phosphorus levels at the end of each of the two cross-over periods were similar.
 Average actual daily dose was 6.0 g/day divided among meals for sevelamer carbonate powder and 6.4 g/day divided among meals for sevelamer hydrochloride tablets.

-Sevelamer Hydrochloride Versus Active-Control, Cross-Over Study in Hemodialysis Patients
+Sevelamer Hydrochloride Versus Active-Control, Cross-Over Study In Hemodialysis Patient

-Table 4: Mean Serum Phosphorus (mg/dL) at Baseline and Endpoint
+Table 5: Mean Serum Phosphorus (mg/dL) at Baseline and

 |Baseline at End of Washout||8.4||8.0|

 |Change from Baseline at Endpoint (95% Confidence Interval)||-2.0* (-2.5, -1.5)||-2.1* (-2.6, -1.7)|

 The distribution of responses is shown in Figure 2.
 The distributions are similar for sevelamer hydrochloride and active control.
 The median response is a reduction of about 2 mg/dL in both groups.
 About 50% of subjects have reductions between 1 and 3 mg/dL.

 Figure 2: Percentage of patients (Y-axis) attaining a